rusye/js30dayschallenge/README.md

 # 10 - Hold Shift and Check

 This one was a little bit tougher.
 He had instructed us to try it on our own first, I psuedocoded it and had the approach that he didn't recommend.
 I was going to put it all into an array and recorded the position of the checkbox within the array and check all the checkboxes inbetween as well.

+# 11 - Custom Video Player

+I didn't even know this was possible with vanilla JavaScript.
+This was a really awesome challenge.
+This one required more logic but slowly learning the trick of using Booleans to track dragging events on mouse down.